sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

  approach is to have a *name* attribute in the data, and then the *name* is used to find a type to replace the *Generic* type.
 This type can be useful for web form survey implementations where there can be a lot of variation in the questions asked.
-* *None* - Means schema does not define a Json like data object.
+* *None* - Means schema does not define a JSON like data object.
 For endpoint requests, it means the requests do not take ordinary parameters.
 As another example, *None* can represent either file uploads or file downloads.

 Before we go on, we call a type *simple* if it has no fields and a recursive chase up the *base* types leads to a primitive type.
-A type is *inline* if it is not captured into the DnSchemaStore.
-The data structure of the DnType is as follows.
+A type is *inline*, if it is not captured into the DnSchemaStore.
+The data structure of the DnType is as follows:

 ### DnType
  * *name* - Name of type.
 Optional for inline types.